robguevarra/gh-website/ProjectDocs/Build_Notes/email-system-phase-2_campaign-management.md

      - Inserts recipients into the `campaign_recipients` table with status "pending"
      - Uses upsert with conflict handling to avoid duplicates

-2. **Background Job Implementation (TODO)**:
+2. **Background Job Implementation (Completed 2025-05-16)**:
-   - Need to create a scheduled background process
+   - Created `process-scheduled-campaigns` Edge Function as a scheduled background process
-   - Should check for campaigns with status "scheduled" and scheduled_at <= current time
+   - Function checks for campaigns with status "scheduled" and scheduled_at <= current time
    - For each ready campaign:
-     - Call addRecipientsFromSegments(campaignId)
-     - Update campaign status from "scheduled" to "sending"
+     - Updates campaign status from "scheduled" to "processing"
+     - Gets segments and template associated with the campaign
-     - Process recipients in batches to avoid rate limits
+     - Processes recipients in batches (100 at a time) to avoid memory issues
+     - Adds personalized emails to the `email_queue` table
-     - Update campaign status to "sent" when complete
+     - Updates campaign status to "sent" when complete
+   - Scheduled to run every 5 minutes via CRON job: `*/5 * * * *`

 3. **Integration with Email Service (TODO)**:
    - Current codebase uses Postmark for email delivery